Map for Web¶

 OpenLayers

-OpenLayers has a dizzying array of features, integrates seamlessly with OGC mapping services, supports vector layers in multiple formats, and a lot more.
+OpenLayers has a dizzying array of features, integrates with many OGC APIs, supports vector layers in multiple formats, and a lot more.
 If you're a GIS professional, OpenLayers needs no introduction.
 Stadia Maps is a built-in tile provider from OpenLayers v8.0.0, and is quite easy to use in prior versions.

 Other vector renderers